MFA: Self-Enrollment: Android - Microsoft Authenticator App

 • Step 8) On your phone:

-• Scan the QR code, displayed on your computer, using your phone.
+• Scan the Quick Response code, displayed on your computer, using your phone.

-• After the QR code has been scanned, MNSCU and your account will display on your phone.
+• After the Quick Response code has been scanned, Minnesota State Colleges and Universities and your account will display on your phone.

 • Step 9) On your computer, on the Additional security information window: